Skip to Content

 I do eventually dust it, but definitely not every single time I dust the rest of the living room.
 And actually cleaning the ceiling fan?
 That doesn’t happen very often.

 The good thing is, you actually only have to clean the ceiling fan twice a year.
+And all you need is a stepstool and a long duster or a microfiber cloth.

 The best way to clean the ceiling fan